nagyistge/opentok-ios-sdk-ui/TextChat-docs/README.md

 The following sections provide details.

-### Instantiating and configuring the text chat component
+### Instantiating and configuring the OpenTok iOS Text Chat Component

 Instantiate a OTKTextChatComponent and add it to a container: